When Mark and Joanne were laid off by their company, they were both in shock.

-In March 2020, in response to the Covid-19 pandemic, much of the world went into lockdown.
+In March 2020, in response to the COVID-19 pandemic, much of the world went into lockdown.
 The impact was profound.

 While many businesses suffered, a few were able to pivot their operations and thrive.

-The impact on the business and its customers were minimal.
+The impact on the business and its customers was minimal.
 Even the challenge of being unable to visit the shop physically was overcome by enabling customers to talk to staff through online video channels.